Prestwick97/AnimalShelter.Solution/AnimalShelter/README.md

 ## Known Bugs

-_At the moment, even though you can search for a specific age in version 2.0 of the API (AnimalsTwoController), when you try to request animals within a range of ages, you get the following error:_
+_At the moment, even though you can search for a specific age in version 2.0 of the API (AnimalsTwoController), when you try to request animals within a range of ages (http://localhost:5000/api/2.0/animals/age/?start=01-01-2012&end=01-31-2019), you get the following error:_
 `{`
     `"errors": {`
         `"id": [`